Department of Modern History, Politics and International Relations

-Fax: +61 2 9850 6594
+Fax: +61 2 9850 6064

-He is a member of the Australian Academy of the Humanities and the Koninklijke Hollandsche Maatschappij der Wetenschappen [Royal Holland Society of Sciences and Humanities], Affiliates Chair for the World History Association, and a member of the editorial boards of the Journal of Global History and the Cambridge History of the World.
-In 2008, he was appointed as a James Marsh Professor-at-Large at the University of Vermont, and also accepted appointments as a Research Fellow at Ewha Women's University in Seoul and as a Professor of History at Macquarie University in Sydney.
+He is a member of the Australian Academy of the Humanities, the Koninklijke Hollandsche Maatschappij der Wetenschappen [Royal Holland Society of Sciences and Humanities], and the Royal Society of N.S.W.
+He is on the editorial boards of the Journal of Global History and the Cambridge World History.
+He has held temporary appointments at the University of Vermont and at Ewha Womans University in Seoul, and was the founding President of the International Big History Association (http://www.ibhanet.org/).

 Postgraduate students and their projects

 Dr David Baker: "Big History: The Role of Universal Darwinism, Collective Learning, & the Rise of Complexity", PhD dissertation completed 2014.
 David got his BA and MA at the University of Calgary, Canada.
 He is currently working in the Big History Institute

 Rich Blundell: "Waking Up in the Anthropocene: Big History and the Biosphere", dissertation submitted January 2016.
 Rich has undergraduate degrees in the natural sciences

 (BSc. geology & biology) and a master¹s degree in education (EdM.
 Science & the Public).

 Elise Bohan: is in the second year of a dissertation currently entitled: "The History and Evolution of Transhumanist Thought and its Significance in the Twenty-first Century: